amusarra/liferay-portal-database-all-in-one-support/README.md

 To generate the all in one driver just follow the instructions below.

-You can download the binary jar [liferay-portal-database-all-in-one-support](https://search.maven.org/#search%7Cga%7C1%7Cit.dontesta), by doing so you can avoid doing the build.
+You can download the binary jar from Maven Central Repository [liferay-portal-database-all-in-one-support](https://search.maven.org/#search%7Cga%7C1%7Cit.dontesta), by doing so you can avoid doing the build.

 ```
 $ git clone https://github.com/amusarra/liferay-portal-database-all-in-one-support.git